hamedov93/passport-multiauth/README.md

 - Of course all models must extend `Illuminate\Foundation\Auth\User` and use `Laravel\Passport\HasApiTokens` Trait
 - That's all.

+# Custom guards:
+- This feature is still in development.

 # License
 Released under the Mit license, see [LICENSE](https://github.com/hamedov93/passport-multiauth/blob/master/LICENSE)